-From my experience as a dietitian for dancers, I can confidently say that most dancers underestimate their calorie needs.
-This can happen intentionally or unintentionally.
-High levels of activity are known to blunt hunger and as a result, busy dancers may genuinely have misguided hunger (or lack thereof) throughout the day.
+The fact is that most dancers and athletes alike severely underestimate their calorie needs— a result of either intentional or unintentional behaviors.
+High levels of activity are known to blunt hunger and as a result, busy dancers may have misguided hunger (or lack thereof) throughout the day.

 Dancers are also more vulnerable to harmful body ideals that ignorantly inform what a dancer’s body “should” look like.
-Because of this, many dancers may choose to intentionally reduce their caloric intake as a means to lose weight and/or control their food intake– both of which can harm a dancer’s long-term career.
-And even if it’s not a “diet” but rather a “wellness” choice, any dancer who is counting calories is likely not getting enough.
-Calorie targets set forth by apps, Google, and/or misinformed coaches grossly underestimate the calorie needs of dancers.
+Because of this, many dancers choose to intentionally eat less or reduce their caloric intake to lose weight.
+Calorie targets set forth by apps, Google, and coaches grossly underestimate the calorie needs of dancers.
+Even with the notion to swap dieting with “wellness,” behaviors like clean eating and calorie counting increase a dancer’s vulnerability to under-fueling.

 Any dancer who is counting calories is likely not getting enough.